 - Starting the process for review of service delivery across Medway, north Kent and west Kent with a focus on development of organisational alliances and clinical networks.

 - Progress and deliver the east Kent pre-consultation business case (PCBC) and consultation process.

 4. Performance – develop a revised performance improvement approach in challenged organisations with better alignment of energies and activities across CCG/ICS and regulators; system approaches to improvement beyond single organisational boundaries; and incorporation of local system support from other organisations to support improvement.

 5. Develop a clear approach to improvement – commitment to, and adoption of, single methodology and philosophy (Quality, Service Improvement and Redesign (QSIR) is currently the predominant model in Kent and Medway); develop capacity and capability at all levels of the ICS; change in culture for increased focus on experimentation and rapid improvement cycles.

-6. Ensure a focus on key system enablers – strategic attention to digital (including shared data and analytics) and workforce aligned to focused initiatives within priority development areas to ensure this is translated into real change and moves beyond strategic intent.
+6. A focus on key system enablers – strategic attention to digital (including shared data and analytics) and workforce aligned to focused initiatives within priority development areas to make sure this is translated into real change and moves beyond strategic intent.

 - More support to stay fit and well before things become a problem.

 - Better access to the care you need, when you need it, in a way that suits you: evenings, weekends, over the phone, by video link or face-to-face with a physio, nurse, clinical pharmacist, GP, or support from a non-medical service.

 - More focus on your physical and mental health and wellbeing – on what matters to you, not the condition or disease that you may have.